 The program is based on an optimization formulation where complex hydraulic configurations of water courses can be modelled.
 The program is able to handle any number of cascaded water courses.
-The optimisation is based on successive linear programming and may include mixed integer formulation.
+The optimisation is based on successive linear programming and may include mixed integer or stochastic formulation.
 CPLEX is used as solver.

 The general objective of the program is to utilize the available resources, and to maximize the profit within the period in consideration, by exploiting the options for buying and selling in the spot market, while fulfilling firm load obligations.

 Study period/time resolution the study period is flexible, typically 7 to 14 days

 the time resolution is flexible and may vary within the planning period (typically 1 hour or 15 minutes)

 The SHOP software includes all the main components such as reservoirs, hydro units, discharge gates, junctions, and thermal units.
 A firm load profile and a short-term market are also modelled.

 The reservoirs are the main connecting elements of the water course.
 A reservoir can have a one ore more power plants and/or one or more discharge gates downstream.
 Two reservoirs may supply water to the same power plant via a junction, where the pressure balances decides distribution of water flow.
 The water flow in discharge gates may be decided by the optimization, be preset by the user or follow from water heads.

 Head optimization and start up costs for hydro plants is modelled.
 A plant may be a power production plant, a pump plant or a combination thereof.